Are we drowning in plastic?

 How Water Witch is helping to stem the flow of plastic into our oceans

 While the media has only recently focussed on our plastic problem, Water Witch has been active in marine clean-up since 1965.
-We started developing boats to clean up plastics and debris from our home in Liverpool and are now a worldwide waterway maintenance solution.
+We started developing workboats to clean up plastics and debris from our home in Liverpool and are now a worldwide waterway maintenance solution.

 Water Witch partners with local councils, harbour management, port authorities and hotel complexes to manage waste levels, oil spills and invasive weed build up before waste spills into our oceans.